Master Your Dreams: The 7 Steps of Goal Setting for Success

 Timely

-Your goals should be time-bound so that they create a practical sense of urgency and give you a clear idea of what to achieve by when.
+Your goals should be time-bound so that they create a practical sense of urgency.

 This proven strategy brings clarity and attainable targets within your grasp.